yonas-t-a/Neuroparent-Flutter/README.md

 - Admins can curate/remove tips.

 #### Delete
-- Writers can delete their tips.
+- Users can delete their own tips.
 - Admins can remove inappropriate/outdated tips.

 ---